Image by Râ€™eyes.

 Try to figure out what isnâ€™t that important of the remaining 80 percent.
 Minimize the time and effort it takes or, if possible, remove it.
 Then use the new, free time to do more of those really important things or to try new things.

 Check out Prioritize with Pareto Principle, 3 Ways to Find Out if Something is Worth Doing or the Productivity category on this blog for more information and tips.
 You may also want check out Brian Tracyâ€™s excellent book Master Your Time.
-Or this useful post on the productivity-system GTD at Get Rich Slowly.

 5. Take everything less seriously.